Nursing Home Abuse - What is Nursing Home Abuse?

 - Missing property and belongings

-The causes of elder abuse depend on the quality of the care facility, its policies, staff members, and operation and management.
+The causes of nursing home abuse depend on the quality of the care facility, its policies, staff members, and operation and management.
 Regardless, there tend to be some common contributing factors, such as:

 When there is not enough staff to care for the nursing home residents, aides can be overloaded and overworked, which can lead to patient malnourishment and dehydration in nursing home residents.
 The prevalence of understaffing can make it hard for employees to respond properly.